calmsu/arcs/docs/annotating.md

 Administrators to avoid any erratic changes in the data of the resources.
 If you are a researcher, you can delete only your own annotations or flag another researcher’s annotation by selecting it and flagging it with a valid.
-You can do this by clicking the X that appears in the left corner when hovering over an annotation in your resource, and then confirming the deletion.
-If you don't see an X while hovering on an annotation, you're not allowed to delete it.
+You can do this by clicking the **&times;** that appears in the left corner when hovering over an annotation in your resource, and then confirming the deletion.
+If you don't see an **&times;** while hovering on an annotation, you're not allowed to delete it.

 ![deleting-annotation](../img/docs/deleting-annotation.png)